andrew/ultimate-awesome/README.md

 - [awesome-seaport](https://github.com/DonFungible/awesome-seaport) - Developer resources to learn more about Seaport.
 - [awesome-cycling](https://github.com/dunky-z/awesome-cycling) - A collection of cycling-related websites and tools. 收集与骑行相关的网站与工具.
 - [awesome-alibaba-cloud](https://github.com/ellerbrock/awesome-alibaba-cloud) - :tada: awesome list for alibaba cloud.
+- [awesome-mcp-servers](https://github.com/ever-works/awesome-mcp-servers) - A curated list of the best MCP Servers, featuring top solutions, libraries, tools, and more. -
 - [awesome-compound-ai](https://github.com/flitternie/awesome-compound-ai) - List of awesome papers on compound AI.
 - [starred](https://github.com/fluteds/starred) - All my starred repos in an awesome list format that automatically updates my stars, project descriptions and names daily via workflow and sorted in the project's language order.
 - [awesome-api-documentation-tools](https://github.com/furudo-erika/awesome-api-documentation-tools) - A Collection of Awesome API Documentation Tools.